cloudcaptainhq/cloudcaptainhq.github.io/docs/payloads/play.md

 ## Configuration

-By default Boxfuse looks for an `application.conf` file *inside* the Play dist zip file.
+By default CloudCaptain looks for an `application.conf` file *inside* the Play dist zip file.
 You can find this file in the `/conf` directory of your project:

 <pre class="filetree"><i class="fa fa-folder-open"></i> my-play-app
   <i class="fa fa-folder-open"></i> conf
     <span><i class="fa fa-file-text"></i> application.conf</span></pre>

-Boxfuse parses **`application.conf`** and **automatically configures the http &amp; https ports, the payload path and the healthcheck path** based on the following config parameters: `play.server.http.port`, `play.server.https.port` and `play.http.context`.
+CloudCaptain parses **`application.conf`** and **automatically configures the http &amp; https ports, the payload path and the healthcheck path** based on the following config parameters: `play.server.http.port`, `play.server.https.port` and `play.http.context`.

 When both `play.server.http.port` and `play.server.https.port` are set, the https port takes precedence for the healthcheck.
-You can override this by explicitly passing the Boxfuse parameter `-healthcheck.port=http` when fusing the image.
+You can override this by explicitly passing the CloudCaptain parameter `-healthcheck.port=http` when fusing the image.

 ### Application secret

-As Boxfuse runs your application in *production mode* you must set your *application secret* either in `application.conf` or pass it from the command-line.
+As CloudCaptain runs your application in *production mode* you must set your *application secret* either in `application.conf` or pass it from the command-line.
 For example:

 {: .table .table-striped}